 Seriously, whack on your favourite CD or ask someone in your family to find a playlist of your favourite artists online and have a dance party in the kitchen or living room.

 Not only will it make you feel better but it’s also great exercise – win, win!

 It might not be a usual weeknight treat but if you’re feeling worried, ask your parents if you can watch a movie before going to bed.

 If you start at 7, you can still be in bed for 9.
 Pop some popcorn, grab a blanket and snuggle down on the couch for a fun night in!

-WhatsApp will only take you so far so see if you can set up a weekly Zoom catchup to chat about school, TV, family life and anything else that’s on your mind.
-And if you can’t do that, arrange for a socially distant meet-up at a local park or beach!
+WhatsApp will only take you so far so see if you can set up a weekly catchup at the beach or in a local park.
+If you don’t live near each other, Zoom catchups to chat about school, TV, family life and anything else that’s on your mind are also a great option!